Flute p[layer, RIAM

 Application Form

-An opportunity for all tertiary students to compete for a coveted performance opportunity with the RTÉ National Symphony Orchestra, the Maura Dowdall Award of €1000 and the Colin Stavely Memorial Award for Strings.
+An opportunity for all tertiary students to compete for a coveted performance opportunity with the National Symphony Orchestra of Ireland, the Maura Dowdall Award of €1000.

-Application Deadline: Wednesday, January 15th, 2025 at 5.00 pm
+Application Deadline: Monday, October 20th, 2025 at 5.00 pm

-Preliminary Round: Friday, January 24th, 2025 (All Day)
+Preliminary Round: Wednesday, November 12th, 2025 (All Day)

 You can apply using the application form link below.
 You must have your teacher's approval before making an application.
 Please note that competitors will not be permitted to change their programme once submitted.